 There are approximately 50 types of kiwi fruit.
 The variety you choose to grow in your landscape will depend upon your zone and the space you have available.
-Some vines can grow up to 40 feet, which requires excessive trellising and space.
+Some vines can grow up to 40 feet (12 m.), which requires excessive trellising and space.
 There are four species that are cultivated for gardens: arctic, hardy, fuzzy, and hairless (Actinidia chinensis).
-Each have different characteristics, frost tolerance and flavor.
+Each has different characteristics, frost tolerance, and flavor.
 Choose your kiwi plant types by your location but also by your flavor and size preferences.

 Types of Kiwi Fruit

-Kiwis were once thought to be tropical to sub-tropical vines but careful breeding has resulted in cultivars that thrive in temperatures down to -30 degrees Fahrenheit (-34 C.), such as the Arctic kiwi or Actinidia kolomikta.
+Kiwis were once thought to be tropical to sub-tropical vines, but careful breeding has resulted in cultivars that thrive in temperatures down to -30 degrees F. (-34 C.), such as the Arctic kiwi or Actinidia kolomikta.
 This is good news for kiwi lovers who want to produce their own fruit.

 - Ananasnaya is a good representative of the type, which has green to purplish-red skin and fragrant fruit.